Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be transferred across the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by its memory speed.
-If it uses DDR type RAM, the result should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in MB per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the card's bus width by its memory speed.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Render Output Units by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices